 What makes a digital leader?

-In addition to traditional leadership qualities, a digital leader must also possess a range of soft skills in order to successfully lead his team digitally.
-Digitization is in the foreground - so a digital leader must have a great deal of digital competence, which he or she constantly expands and can also communicate to his or her employees.
-An atmosphere of trust and mutual appreciation is important to drive innovation.
+In addition to traditional leadership qualities, a digital leader must also possess a range of soft skills in order to successfully lead his or her team digitally.
+Digitization is in the foreground - so a digital leader must have a great deal of digital expertise, which he or she constantly expands and can also communicate to his or her employees.
+A relationship based on trust and mutual Appreciation atmosphere is important for driving innovation.

 What skills does a digital leader need to possess?